 Laboratory results: highest creatinine, alanine (or aspartate) transaminase and bilirubin recorded during admission

-Infusion reactions to Sotrovimab

 For pregnant women in UK, ID number in UK Obstetric Surveillance System

 Follow-up information is to be collected on all study participants, irrespective of whether or not they complete the scheduled course of allocated study treatment.
 Study staff will seek follow-up information through various means including medical staff, reviewing information from medical notes, routine healthcare systems, and registries.